Model Stitching and Visualization How GAN Generators can Invert Networks in Real-Time: Experiments

 \subsubsection{Models}

 We stitch a semantic segmentation network using a ResNet34 backbone trained to segment different diseases in tissue slides in digital pathology, with a GAN generator trained unsupervised to generate tissue slides.
-For the test network, we use a slightly modified ResNet34 as the backbone and replaced the 3x3 convolutional downsamplings with bilinear downsampling followed by a 3x3 stride 1 convolution.
+For the test network, we use a slightly modified ResNet34 as the backbone, where we replaced the 3x3 convolutional downsamplings with bilinear downsampling followed by a 3x3 convolution with stride 1.
 Further, we removed the 1x1 convolutional downsampling skip connections and the max pooling layer.
-Those adjustments were made to reduce noise in the gradient.
+Those adjustments were made to reduce noise in the gradient, as visible in \cref{fig:digipath-bilinear-conv}.